September 25 – November 20

 Jane had a unique vision when she developed the Round Robin class.
 By combining several elements – partnering, repetition, practice, feedback, and dedication — she created not just a writing course, but an actual community, one that has continued and grown for over a decade.

-This class is structured around a carefully facilitated exchange of daily emailed writings (based on prompts provided by Jane) among all class members, plus two in-class meetings.
+This class is structured around a carefully facilitated exchange of daily emailed writings based on prompts provided by the facilitator and the participants.

 2) Enjoy and explore the process of writing freely and playfully.